RamenVentures/Operating-Manual/README.md

 1. Who are the founders?
 2. What does the company do?
 3. Who is the target user?
-4. What user problem are they solving?
+4. What problem are they solving for them?
 5. Is this be an important problem?
 6. Could this be a huge market?
 7. Is this a market we understand or would like to?